Blazemeter/taurus/site/dat/docs/ConsoleReporter.md

-## Console Screen
+# Console Reporter

 This reporter module shows full screen dashboard with some KPIs and even graphs in ASCII-art.
 Check this out:

 ![Console Screen](console-rsz.png)